davidmalawey/openLab/home.md

-## About openLab
+## About
-A fully documented, model robotics lab with everything you need to perform real engineering, research and development.
+**About openlab:** A fully documented, model robotics lab with everything you need to perform real engineering, research and development.

 ![panoramic photo](img/img_pano2.jpg)